 The process of identifying and reporting marine casualties has been clearly established by IMO (MSC Res.255(84)).
-The scope of this process could be enlarged to marine incident and near-misses.
+The scope of this process could be enlarged to marine incident and near-misses (MSC-MEPC.7/Circ.7).

 Casualties are often preceded by many minor marine incidents or near-misses.
-The analysis of marine incidents and near-misses could help VTS and other authorities in reviewing its safety of navigation infrastructures or/and regulations.
+The analysis of marine incidents and near-misses could help VTS and other authorities in reviewing its safety of navigation infrastructures, procedures and/or regulations.

-The analysis and reporting of incidents and near-misses are recognised by other high-risk industries as a fundamental aspect of safety management (see for example the ICAO Safety Management Manual).
+The reporting and analysis of incidents and near-misses are recognised in environments where risk-management is essential as a fundamental aspect of safety management (see for example the ICAO Safety Management Manual for the aviation industry).

 Through such analysis and reporting, it is possible to establish a “reporting culture” and this is often the first step in order to implement a “safety culture”.
 The ultimate goal from this activity is to learn lessons from incidents and near-miss situations and therefore avoid any future damage.